kklash/ekliptic/README.md

 // Bob's derived secret:   375a5d26649704863562930ded2193a0569f90f4eb4e63f0fee72c4c05268feb
 ```

-Signing a message with ECDSA.
+Signing and verifying a message with ECDSA.

 ```go
 import (